 1. Releasing air from your BCD – the proper way

 Air wants to go up!
 This means that you have to change your body position when deflating your BCD.
-That may sound trivial to some but is often forgotten or poorly exercised by novice divers.
+The first of our buoyancy control tips may sound trivial to some, but is often forgotten or poorly exercised by novice divers.

 The rear deflation valves are very efficient in shallower depths, where changing body position might shoot you up too fast due to gas expanding quickly.